aliemami94/aliemami94.github.io/index.md

       <p>
         I am currently a Postdoc in the field of physics, pursuing my research at Warsaw University, Poland, under the guidance of
         <a href="https://www.fuw.edu.pl/~kwohlfeld/" target="_blank">Prof. Krzysztof Wohlfeld </a>.
-        My primary area of research revolves around the fascinating concept of <strong>Time Crystals</strong>.
+        My primary area of research revolves around the fascinating concept of <strong>condensed matter</strong>.
         You can find the list of my publications in <a href="https://scholar.google.com/citations?user=ooL_O7sAAAAJ&amp;hl=en" target="_blank">Google Scholar</a>.
       </p>
     </div>